Research: Statement

 The work of Tim Maudlin, a philosopher of science at New York University, includes an approach to time that can be connected to Barbour's concepts.
 Although Maudlin's areas of specialty are metaphysics and quantum theory, he has also written on the nature of time.
 In his 2012 book, Philosophy of Physics: Space and Time, Maudlin uses a geometrical approach to explain Special Relativity, in contrast to the usual methods of coordinate systems or "reference frames".
 In my model of time as a set of "events", I hope to synthesize Barbour's general conception with the more specific geometrical structures of Maudlin to create a way of talking about Special Relativity in terms of a complete temporal setup.
 In this new model, I will articulate temporality as resulting from perspectival perceptions of events in four-dimensional structure, alluding to the potential role of a kind of parallax phenomenon in creating apparent passage of time.

-The second model of time that I am researching is completely digital: in such a model, time is no more than a dataset.
+Another model of time that I have devised for this study is completely digital: in such a model, time is no more than a dataset.
 That dataset is a fixed compilation of encoded information that is structured in way comparable to the data in a storage medium such as a computer hard-drive.
 The information therein not only contains the coded "events" in time, but also contains the subcodes that dictate how the data should be accessed and read.
 This model provides a clear way of understanding how temporal events are read by, for example, human consciousness in a particular manner and in a particular order.
 Temporality in this model, then, is the reading of digital data through the form of an interface.
 This model, too, will be examined in terms of how it handles the results of Special Relativity, particularly time dilation.

 However, the ultimate question remains: Why is time as the object of scientific study so problematic?
 As noted, above, there are models of time and temporality, but how can these be connected in a productive way with empirical findings?
-In turn, the following question must be asked, a critically important one: “is there a way to generate more empirical findings concerning time?"
+In turn, the following question must be asked, a critically important one: “Is there a way to generate more experimental approaches concerning the nature time?"

 Getting In Touch

 We’re always happy to answer questions concerning our research, publications, artwork, and other projects.
-Please get in touch, as well, if you are interested in talking with us about our consulting services.
+Please get in touch, as well, if you are interested in inviting us to give a guest lecture or presentation.

 Please note that all text, audio, and visual material on this site is protected by copyright.